studiopress/genesis-simple-faq/README.md

 - **id**: The FAQ id, either singular or a comma-separated list.
 - **cat**: The FAQ category id, either singular or a comma-separated list.

+You can also show FAQs by using the built in widget.
+Just go to the Appearance > Widgets screen and drag the Genesis Simple FAQ widget to the widget area where you would like it to display.
+Then, enter a title and select a category to display FAQs from, and click save.

 ## Filters
 Currently, there are three filters: one to toggle JS animation on or off, one to control critical CSS output, and one to control the default FAQ markup.